-Category Archive: African Swine Fever, Global TOP NEWS, News, PGT GLOBAL, PGT US, TOP NEWS
+Category Archive: African Swine Fever, Global TOPICS, News, PGT GLOBAL, PGT US, TOPICS

 Mar 25, 2020Susan SpiegelComments Off on Deadly swine-disease outbreak at buying station triggers search for mystery pathogenWhen a call came in last September reporting very high, unexplained sow mortalities, Daniel Gascho, DVM, didn’t expect it to be anything unusual, but he found quite the opposite.

 Mar 02, 2020Susan SpiegelComments Off on Prepare for African swine fever outbreak with Secure Pork Supply planA growing threat of African swine fever (ASF) has convinced US pork producers to prepare for the worst with a Secure Pork Supply plan.